khayer/sam2cov/README.md

     cd sam2cov
     make

+## Requirements

+* You will need at least 15G of RAM, depending on the size of the genome.
+* You will also need 'cc'.

 ## Limitations

 * Reads in sam file can't be longer than 5,000 characters.
 * Sam files have to be sorted by sequence name.
-* Read pairs can't be seperated.
+* Read pairs can't be separated.
 This is especially important for multi-mappers.